 RELATED REVIEW: The Best Long Underwear and Base Layer for Men

 The Base 4.0 by Under Armour, priced at $85, is a synthetic form-fitting base layer best used in cold weather for traditional team sports, as opposed to outdoor recreational use.
-It is a very breathable top, dries fairly quickly, and appears to have acceptable durability.
-However, it scored very poorly in warmth, comfort and fit, and layering ability.
+It is a very breathable top, dries reasonably quickly, and appears to have acceptable durability.
+However, it scored poorly in warmth, comfort, fit, and layering ability.

 Despite having a low fabric density of 172 g/m², the Base 4.0 still weighed nine and a half pounds.
-Weighing almost the same as the SmartWool Merino 250 Base Layer model, this product didn't provide nearly the warmth as its merino wool competitor.
-This is not necessarily a bad thing.
-For hotter temps or high-intensity workouts, a less insulating top may be called for, but don't expect this shirt to do too well in the Arctic.
+This product didn't provide nearly the warmth as its merino wool competitors, but that's not necessarily a bad thing.
+For warmer temps or high-intensity workouts, a less insulating top is called for, but don't expect this shirt to do too well in the Arctic.

 The excellent breathability of this product benefits from its tight fit, which stretches and spreads the fabric out over the upper body.
 In turn, this creates large spaces for moisture to escape through into the outside air.
 Moreover, any sweat that does condense on the inner layer is quickly wicked away by the internal checkerboard pattern.
-The Base 4.0 proved to be one of the most breathable products in this review, along with the tasc Base Layer and Lifa Stripe Crew.
+The Base 4.0 proved to be one of the most breathable products in this review.

 Comfort and Fit